Robert F Kennedy assassin Sirhan Sirhan returns for latest parole hearing

-Robert F Kennedy’s assassin, Sirhan Sirhan, will once again appear before a California parole board at a hearing at a San Diego County prison to ask to be let out.
+Robert F Kennedy’s assassin, Sirhan Sirhan, will once again appear before a California parole board on Wednesday at a hearing at a San Diego County prison to ask to be let out.

 Nearly two years ago, a parole board voted to free him, but the decision was later overturned by the governor.